DRHP Explained: The Ultimate Guide to Reading a Draft Red Herring Prospectus

 What Exactly is a DRHP?

-A Draft Red Herring Prospectus (DRHP) is the preliminary registration document that a company files with the Securities and Exchange Board of India (SEBI) when it decides to go public.
+A Draft Red Herring Prospectus (DRHP) is the preliminary registration document that a private company files with the Securities and Exchange Board of India (SEBI) when it decides to raise capital from the public.
 It acts as the company's honest introduction to the market, containing every critical detail about its business operations, financials, promoters, and industry standing.
+SEBI reviews this "draft" to ensure the company is fully transparent before retail investors put their hard-earned capital at risk.

 How to Read an IPO DRHP: The 5-Step Framework